 “Every time an elderly person leaves their home, they increase their chance of contracting the virus,” said Lotkowski.
 “This also applies if someone is having interactions with a variety of people even within their own homes.
 Every new person they see represents a new possibility of exposure.”

 The diminished cognitive functioning that comes with Alzheimer’s comes with an increase in forgetfulness, not only with routine activities but also with events that would normally merit remembering.

 Someone with Alzheimer’s may feel poorly and vomit, but then forget that they vomited as they leave the bathroom.
 To combat this, patients should be encouraged to carry a pen and paper with them, so that they can keep a log of activities to give to their caregiver.

 In many situations, the primary caregiver for someone living with Alzheimer’s may be a health care professional who comes to their home.
 To ensure the best care for your loved one, preventive measures should be taken.
 Ensure that the health care provider has been adhering to recommended social distancing rules, doesn’t feel ill and is washing their hands frequently.

-To learn more about the expert care Inspira’s Neurologists provide for patients suffering from Alzheimer’s and dementia, visit www.InspiraHealthNetwork.org/neurosciences.
+To learn more about the experienced care Inspira’s Neurologists provide for patients suffering from Alzheimer’s and dementia, visit www.InspiraHealthNetwork.org/neurosciences.